JTechPhotonics/J-Tech-Photonics-Laser-Tool/README.md

 * As a user you can contribute by suggesting features, testing the library and reporting any bugs you encounter in a detailed issue.
-* As a developer of any skill level you can make pull requests which close issues or introdce usefull features.
+* As a developer of any skill level you can make pull requests which close issues or introduce useful features.
-Just make sure to create an issue describimg what features you want to add before taking the time to implement them.
+Just make sure to create an issue describing what features you want to add before taking the time to implement them.
-Working on something just to not have it introduced sucks.